dimakura/ka/README.md

-# KA write ruby in georgian
+# KA: write georgian sofwate with ruby

 There are number of occasions when you deal with uncommon situations in georgian software.
 Those are: